chromium/chromium/testing/libfuzzer/README.md

 automatically discovered by buildbots, built with different fuzzing engines, then uploaded to the distributed [ClusterFuzz] fuzzing system to run at scale.

+You should fuzz any code which absorbs inputs from untrusted sources, such as the web.
+If the code parses, decodes, or otherwise manipulates that input, it's an especially good idea to fuzz it.

 Create your first fuzz target and submit it by stepping through our [Getting Started Guide].